Manam (film): Plot

-Chaitanya stays in Rao's house for further treatment while Nagarjuna joins them as he was expelled from his hostel due to mischievous trait- Nagarjuna drinks the whole day in the hostel talking about his broken love & when the principal enquiries about his health, he argues with him & in the meantime begins to experience nausea & as the argument proceeds, Nagarjuna starts to vomit on the principal & out of fury principal throws him out of the hostel.
+Chaitanya stays in Rao's house for easy access to further treatment, while Nagarjuna joins them since he was expelled from his hostel.
+While at the hostel, Nagarjuna would drink the whole day and talk endlessly about his lost love.
+When the principal enquired about his health, Nagarjuna began to argues with him but felt a wave of nausea from drinking and vomited on the principal.

 One night, Priya, remembering her past life, visits Rao's house only to see Nagarjuna sleeping beside him.
 She leaves the house in tears.
-While Rao's attempts to court Anjali, Nagarjuna and Priya join Salsa dance classes where Priya constantly expresses her anger towards Nagarjuna.
+While Rao attempts to court Anjali, Nagarjuna and Priya join Salsa dance classes where Priya constantly expresses her anger towards Nagarjuna.
 On Rao's birthday, 13 February 2014, Anjali proposes to him which he accepts.
 This makes Chaitanya very happy.
-Priya meets Nagarjuna there who is dressed as Radha Mohan, who reveals that he too recollected memories of his past life on the night she left the house in shock.
-He apologises for his wrong deeds and proposes her.
-She accepts his proposal and Rao is relieved.
+Priya meets Nagarjuna and finds he's dressed up as Radha Mohan: he reveals that he too recollected memories of his past life on the night she left the house in shock.
+He apologises for his inadequacies but clears up the old misunderstandings they had and proposes to her.
+She accepts his proposal and they get together.

-The next day, Nagarjuna goes to a temple with Priya in a car which has no brakes and Rao chases them along with Anjali.
-Both of the couples are nearing the same clock tower where they died in their past lives.
+The next day, Nagarjuna goes to a temple with Priya in a car which has no brakes and Rao chases after them along with Anjali.
 A worried Chaitanya is offered a lift by a young biker who follow them.
-On 10:20 am when all the four are safe near the clock tower, a lorry driven by a drunk driver is shown rushing towards them.
-The biker and Chaitanya jump from the bike, which goes on to hit the lorry tyre, distracting the lorry's path.
-The four thank Chaitanya, who urges them to thank the random-biker Akhil, who saved them in the nick of time by offering Chaitanya a lift.
+Rao and Anjali successfully stop Nagarjuna and Priya's car, and they all get out of their cars safely in front of the clocktower.
+At 10:20 am, a lorry with a driven driver rushes towards the four.
+The biker and Chaitanya jump off of the bike, which goes on to hit the lorry tyre, shifting the lorry's path safely away.
+The four thank Chaitanya, who urges them to thank the biker, Akhil, who saved them in the nick of time by offering Chaitanya a lift.